lucapf/PancakeLab/docs/README.md

   - at least one topping is required
 - the persistence management (PancakeStore) has been decoupled by the business logic so, when our Dojo will be world-wide, we will be able to replace the InMemory management with a database or our choice
-- the InMemory store has been replaced with a Map to find quicker orders by key
+- the InMemory store uses a Map to find quickly orders by Id
 - Concurrency has been addressed in three different ways:
   - all objects are Immutable, an update will create a new instance of the modified object
   - The PancakeService is a singleton (via Enumerator pattern) and methods that are updating data are synchronized